FrankNPC/steplogs-logging-examples/steplogs-logging-integration-java-spring-example/README.md

 Why steplogs?

+steplogs provides seamless way to print logs and sanitize sensitive/PII content, highly controllable traces.] to reduce dev-ops burden.

-1: logging in general could be much ambiguous leading the troubleshoot very exhausted. with steplogs, just configuration can cover all of necessary logs. steplogs also support writing logs by your own.
+1: logging/logger could be much ambiguous leading the troubleshoot very exhausted. with steplogs, just configuration can cover all of necessary logs. steplogs also support writing logs your own but keep tracing.

 2: When you have complicated business logic, tracing the payloads cross services would be much challenging. steplogs provides logging in language (No need http proxy/servers) to capture the entire logic traces - you don't need to search logs any more although we provide.